nileshnegi/greyatom9thmay/README.md

 * Make changes in local repo -- created new files and edited this README.md.
 * Typing `ls` in terminal will show these new files in directory
 * Reverting to master branch with `git checkout master` will not display these new files -- thus ensuring what we wanted with Branching (didn't seem to work in Windows!?)
+* It works but you have to add these newly created files with `git add -A` and commit changes in <branch-name> with `git commit -a -m "message"` to see files in <branch-name> but not in master branch
 7. Merging
 * Combining changes from various branches into master is called merging
 * Go to destination branch i.e. master with `git checkout master` and then merge using `git merge <branch-to-merge-name>`